 Carmia N. Caesar, Director of Experiential Learning

-The objective of the Externship Program is to teach students, through practical experiences, about the operation of the legal system and the role of lawyers in that system.
-Students enrolled in externships work for one semester at a designated field placement at a public (i.e. nonprofit or government) institution or agency in the metropolitan Washington, D.C. area.
+The objective of the Externship Program is to help students learn through experience.
+Students enrolled in the Externship Program spend one academic term at a field placement at a public (i.e. nonprofit or government) institution or agency in the Washington, D.C. area.

+During the fall and spring semester, students are required to spend at least fifteen (15) hours per week for a minimum of eleven (11) weeks at their field placements, and will earn four (4) pass/fail credits.
+During the summer term, students must spend at least thirty-five (35) hours per week for a minimum of eight (8) weeks at their placements, and will earn six (6) pass/fail credits.
+The required Externship Seminar meets weekly.
 No enrollment will be permitted, or credit given, for a paid externship.
 Evaluation will be based on the student’s performance at the placement site (by the law school supervisor and the field supervisor), participation in classroom sessions, student journals and a final paper or presentation.
-A grade of “pass or fail” will be awarded.

-The Externship is a four (4) credit, one-semester program.
 A student enrolled in the Externship Program shall not be permitted to enroll in a “live-client” clinical course offering during the same semester in which the student is enrolled in the Externship Program.
-Students are encouraged to identify potential employer placements before applying for the externship program; however, students need not have secured a placement prior to applying.
-Students are encouraged to discuss placement options with the Adjunct Professor as well as research placements on their own using resources such Symplicity.com, idealist.org and psjd.org.
+Students are encouraged to identify their placements before applying for the externship program.
+Students are encouraged to discuss placement options with the Director of Experiential Learning.
+Useful sites for researching placement opportunities include Symplicity.com, idealist.org, and psjd.org.

 To be eligible for the General Externship, students must demonstrate:

 - Successful completion of two (2) semesters of law school study;